MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netringiterator/nf-netringiterator-netringgetallpackets.md

 >
 > NetAdapterCx is preview only in Windows 10, version 1809.

-The **NetRingGetAllPackets** method gets a packet iterator for the entire range in a packet ring that a client driver owns.
+The **NetRingGetAllPackets** method gets a packet iterator for the entire range that a client driver owns in a packet ring.

 ## -parameters